 We listen when talented and successful authors talk about things that get them excited.
-So we reached out to Mr. Dawson and he was kind enough to give us this post on his success, and the course that will teach you how to share in that success.
+So we reached out to Mr. Dawson and he was kind enough to give us this post on his success with Facebook Advertising, and the course that will teach you how to share in that success.

 I’ve been fortunate enough to be successful with my fiction, but I’ve always been interested in new ways to promote it.
 The guys at Draft2Digital make it very easy to get your book into stores, but, once you are there, you go into immediate competition with millions of other books all shouting for the attention of readers.
 I’ve bored many dinner party guests with my assertion that the next great [American/English/Insert Your Nationality Here] novel has already been written but will never be read, forever to languish unloved and undiscovered in a dusty corner of Amazon or Barnes & Noble.

 I initially found success promoting my stories with sites like Freebooksy.
-Free runs were a big thing in 2012 when I started, and I gave away tens of thousands of copies and then rode the wave afterwards.
+Free runs were a big thing in 2012 when I started, and I gave away tens of thousands of copies and then rode the wave afterward.
 I was one of the first authors to advertise on BookBub and I’ve worked with them on many occasions since.
-I share the seemingly near universal admiration for the power of one of their campaigns.
-Since then, I’ve advertised with all of the major sites and have had several retailer based promotions, too.
+I share the seemingly near-universal admiration for the power of one of their campaigns.
+Since then, I’ve advertised with all of the major sites and have had several retailer-based promotions, too.
 All of those methods work, to one degree or another.
 And all of them should form a part of an author’s marketing arsenal.

 And then, in late 2014, I found Facebook.
 And that took things to another level.